sleeptightAnsiC/AZG/README.md

-# AI_test
+# Another Zombie Game

-- Developed with Unreal Engine 5 (Blueprints)
+- Developed with Unreal Engine 5 (Blueprints) and Blender
-- Simple project with AI and running mechanics
+- Simple project with zombie AI and running parkour mechanics
-- Git is used for colaboration with gameplay designer (programmer) and level designer (3D artist)
+- Git is used for colaboration with gameplay designer (blueprints) and level designer (3D artist, blender)